COBOL Concepts:

 PRIMARY KEY(Account,Region,District))

-have to remember to handle the artificial value with special logic in your
+remember to handle the artificial value with special logic in your program to

 The